syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 guides.

-### Register the Platform as a Worker
+### Register the platform as a worker

-To register the Platform cluster as an available Worker cluster, you will run through the same steps you ran during the Worker cluster registration in [Installing a Promise](installing-a-promise):
+To register the platform cluster as an available worker cluster, you will run through the same steps you ran during the worker cluster registration in [Installing a Promise](installing-a-promise):

 * Install and configure Flux